dfahlander/dexie-encrypted/README.md

 ```

 -   `db` - a Dexie database that has not had .version called.
--   `key` - a Uint8Array of length 32 that will be used for both encryption and decryption.
+-   `key` - a Uint8Array of length 32, or a promise that will resolve with one.
+This will be used for both encryption and decryption.
 -   `config` - a table level configuration that determines how dexie-encrypted will encrypt.

 ## Configuration